yyvess/jsconf/README.md

 ####Use definition file

-Definitionine only values on your first configuration file.
-Into a second file packaged with your application, define beans.
+Specify values on a first configuration file and into a second file packaged with your application, define beans.

 Your external configuration file `app.conf` :